larenSakota/swift-classVSstruct-reading-swift-intro-000/README.md

 bilbo.height = 1.42
 bilbo.homePlanet = "Saturn"
 ```
+// no for all of them because bilbo is declared as a constant

 ### Question 4

 Can you change the declaration of `bilbo` so that the above three lines of code _do_ work?
+yes, set bilbo to var bilbo =

 ### Question 5